prey176/Codebook/README.md

 ## 8. Mo-offline.cpp
   1. Problem Source - https://codeforces.com/problemset/problem/220/B

-  2. You could get the major template of Mo Algorithm in it.
+  2. You could get the major template of Mo Offline Algorithm in it.